GrzechuG/PHP-backdoor/README.md

 # What does it do?
 How does it work?
 <br>
-The script can be used  to execute arbitrary commands on the server hosting the <i> "Backdoor.php" </i> PHP program.
+The script can be used  to execute remote commands on the server hosting the <i> "Backdoor.php" </i> PHP program.
 To send and recieve commands use the <i> "shell.py" </i> script.